ysennoun/iot-platform-within-azure/README.md

 You will get as output :

-- Connection string for device named "connected_bar_device"
+- Connection string of iot hub that you will use for installation of Iot Egde in module `smart-bartender-iot-edge`
-- Connection string for edge device that you will use for installation of Iot Egde
+- Connection string of edge device that you will use for installation of Iot Egde in module `smart-bartender-iot-edge`

-In order to install Iot Edge in your raspberry pi, you have to follow this [link](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux).
+- Container registry address to be used in module `smart-bartender-iot-edge`
+- Container registry name to be used in module `smart-bartender-iot-edge`
+- Container registry password to be used in module module `smart-bartender-iot-edge`